daizch/gulp-sprity/README.md

 ### spriteMark
 Type: `String`
+default `#sprite`

-To mark which image should be merged into a spritesheet, default `#sprite`.
+To mark which image should be merged into a spritesheet.

 ### spritePrefix
 Type: `String`
+default: `undefined`

 To add the prefix directory path of spritesheet and save the sprited image to the prefix directory.

+### spriteFileNameReplacer
+Type: `Function`
+default: `undefined`

+Parameters:
+* fileName: the file name of the original css file with no extname.

+To change the file name of the sprited image.

 ### backgroundUrlHandler
 Type: `Function`
+default `undefined`

 Parameters:
 * imgFilePath: origin saved path of spritesheet
 * filePath: the file path of original file

-To handle the url of background-image, output what you want to insert into css file, default `undefined`.
+To handle the url of background-image, output what you want to insert into css file.

 ### spritePathReplacer
 Type: `Function`
+default `undefined`

 Parameters:
 * dir: backgroung image url which will be injected into css file